One of the most important elements of indexing and searching for logs in Splunk is properly dealing with timestamps.

 Strftime enables precise handling of date & time information within your Splunk queries.
 There are two primary benefits to leveraging this capability which we will explore below.

-2. Strftime gives you segment-level control over your timestamps
+Benefit #2 strftime gives you segment-level control over your timestamps:

 Splunk Time Variables